Employee Manual - Field Employees - English

 Death in the Family

-Upon death in your immediate family (spouse, child, parent, grandparent, grandchild, sister, or brother), full-time employees may receive two days' leave of absence with pay after 3 months of continuous employment.
-If additional time is required, the Supervisor should be consulted.
+Upon death in your immediate family (spouse, child, parent, grandparent, grandchild, sister, brother), full-time employees with 3+ months get 2 paid days.
+Consult supervisor for more time.

 Personal Business